 Bonus tip: Water and salt don’t count as organic ingredients, so they’ll never be listed as organic.
 That means you’ll also never see organic salt for sale, and if anyone tries to sell you organic water, offer to trade your pet yeti for it.

 Products marketed as Organic must contain at least 95% organically produced ingredients and processing aids.
-The remaining ingredients must either be ingredients that aren’t available in an organic variety, non-agricultural products that are on the National List of Allowed Substances, or non-organic products produced without any prohibited substances.
+The remaining ingredients must either be non-agricultural products that are on the National List of Allowed Substances, or ingredients that aren’t available in an organic variety but have been produced without the use of prohibited substances.
+In other words, a food producer can’t just include whatever non-organic ingredient they want as long as it doesn’t exceed 5% of the total product.
+They can only use specific ingredients that are listed in 7 CFR §205.605 or .606.

 100% organic products can also be labeled as just “organic”, so an easy way to see just how organic a product is is to check the ingredients list.
 Organic ingredients in Organic products all have to be identified on the ingredient list, either as “organic _____” or by using an identifying mark such as an asterisk that is defined immediately after the list of ingredients.
 So a product that lists only organic ingredients is 100% organic, while those that list other non-organic ingredients are at least 95% organic.